wp-plugins/resume-submissions-job-postings/readme.txt

 3. The Settings page where you can set Captcha or User Email.

 == Changelog ==
+= 1.8.7 =
+Fixed the use of TinyMce.
+Allows the admin to enable/disable TinyMce on the Resume Form.

 = 1.8.5 =
 * Changed queries to comply with the Wordpress standards.